Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/HowTo/deploy/Preview-Deploy-Changes.md

 ### How does it work

-The `az deployment mg what-if` command allows you to preview the changes that would be made by an ARM template deployment without actually applying those changes.
+The `what-if` command allows you to preview the changes that would be made by an ARM template deployment without actually applying those changes.
 This is particularly useful for understanding the impact of deploying the Azure Monitor Baseline Alerts (AMBA) pattern.

-By capturing the output of the `az deployment mg what-if` command, you can analyze the changes that would occur, including resources that will be created, modified, or deleted.
+By capturing the output of the `what-if` command, you can analyze the changes that would occur, including resources that will be created, modified, or deleted.
 This helps in assessing the impact of the deployment and ensuring that it aligns with your expectations before proceeding with the actual deployment.

-First follow the steps in the [Deploy with Azure CLI](../Deploy-with-Azure-CLI) section to set up your parameters and variable as required for your target environment.
-However, in [Step 4 "Deploying AMBA-ALZ"](https://azure.github.io/azure-monitor-baseline-alerts/patterns/alz/HowTo/deploy/Deploy-with-Azure-CLI/#4-deploying-amba-alz), instead of running the `az deployment mg create` command, you will run the `az deployment mg what-if` command to preview the changes.
+Set up your parameters and variable as required for your target environment.
+If using the **Azure CLI**, follow the steps in the [Deploy with Azure CLI](../Deploy-with-Azure-CLI) section.
+If using **PowerShell**, follow the steps in the [Deploy with Azure PowerShell](../Deploy-with-Azure-PowerShell) section.
+On the final "Deploy" step, use the following what-if command instead of the deployment command to preview the changes.

+**Azure CLI:**

 ```bash
 az deployment mg what-if \